-Ultimately, the amount of value a project adds to your home will depend on the home’s location and price (as we explained above).
+Ultimately, the amount of value a project adds to your home will depend on the home’s location and current value.
 We recommend using our home improvement calculator to get a more precise view of the data since you’ll be able to select your city and home value range.

 Adding an in-ground swimming pool can add 7.3% to the median home value, according to Opendoor data across 20 cities.
 This is an estimated dollar increase of about $21,700 at resale.

 |Top 3 cities to add a pool||Average Resale Value % Increase||Average $ Resale Increase|